HL7/fhir-shorthand/input/pagecontent/overview.md

 FHIR Shorthand (FSH) is a domain-specific language for defining the contents of FHIR Implementation Guides (IG).
 The language is specifically designed for this purpose, simple and compact, and allows the author to express their intent with fewer concerns about underlying FHIR mechanics.
 FSH can be created and updated using any text editor, and because it is text, it enables distributed, team-based development using source code control tools such as GitHub.

-#### Motivations for FHIR Shorthand

-FSH was created in response to the need in the FHIR community for scalable, fast, user-friendly tools for IG creation and maintenance.
-Experience has shown that profiling projects can be difficult and slow, and the resulting IG quality inconsistent.
-Profiling projects often go through many iterations.
-As such, an agile approach to refactoring and revision is invaluable.

-Experience across many domains has shown that complex software projects are best approached with textual languages.
-As a language designed for the job of profiling and IG creation, FSH is concise, understandable, and aligned to user intentions.
-Users may find that the FSH language representation is the best way to understand a set of profiles or logical models.
-Because it is text-based, FSH brings a degree of editing agility not typically found in graphical tools (cutting and pasting, search and replace, spell checking, etc.) FSH is ideal for distributed development under source code control, providing meaningful version-to-version differentials, support for merging and conflict resolution, and nimble refactoring.
-These features allow FSH to scale in ways that other approaches cannot.
-Any text editor can be used to create or modify FSH, but advanced text editor plugins may also be used to further aid authoring.

 ### FHIR Shorthand Language

 The complete FSH language is described in the [FHIR Shorthand Language Reference](reference.html).
 Here we present just enough to get a taste of FSH.